 He is a respected, well-connected figure in politics and media, whose opinion is often sought by those who make the big decisions.

-As the principal of Ceisler Media & Issue Advocacy, Larry directs many of the game plans that create winning strategies for clients – whether they are Fortune 50 companies or fledgling non-profits.
+As the founder of Ceisler Media & Issue Advocacy, Larry directs many of the game plans that create winning strategies for clients – whether they are Fortune 50 companies or fledgling non-profits.
 Under his guidance, the firm has achieved a well-earned reputation for creativity, dogged enthusiasm and the ability to deliver victories for its clients.

 Having lived and worked across Pennsylvania, Larry recognizes the importance of a statewide approach.
 Ceisler Media became the first communications firm to span the Commonwealth, with full-service offices in Philadelphia, Harrisburg and Pittsburgh.